optimalpse/optimalpse.github.io/content/authors/damien/_index.md

   - Graduate Students
 ---

-Third-year chemical engineering PhD candidate, graduated with a MEng in chemical engineering at Imperial College London with a Year Abroad at Columbia University in the City of New York.
-His research lies at the intersection of optimization and machine learning.
-He researches how data-driven techniques can aid the large-scale optimization of integrated manufacturing systems and supply chains.
-By working in close collaboration with industry, he ensures that his case studies are industrially relevant and that his algorithms respect the organizational and business considerations of the process industries.
+Final-year PhD candidate working at the intersection of optimization and Machine Learning.
+I investigate how data-driven techniques can aid the optimization of integrated manufacturing and supply chain systems, with a focus on black-box optimization, optimization with embedded neural networks, and Reinforcement Learning for combinatorial optimization.
+By collaborating with industry, I ensure my case studies are industrially relevant and that my algorithms respect the organizational and business considerations of the process industries.